TheSilvered/nest/docs/stdlib/iterator_utilities_library.md

 `[sequence: Str|Array|Vector] @cycle -> Iter`

-**Return value**:
+**Returns:**

-The function returns an iterator that cycles through the elements of the given object restarting from the first when the sequence ends.
+An iterator that cycles through the elements of the given object restarting from the first when the sequence ends.

-**Example**:
+**Example:**

 ```nest
 |#| 'stditutil.nest' = itu